- Yes, most dinosaurs are classified as reptiles. However, not all reptiles are dinosaurs.

 - Dinosaurs are (mostly) prehistoric animals who have lived across different geologic time periods.
-They have been many different sizes and shapes and have had a range of physical characteristics, including horns, claws, fur, and feathers.

 - Dinosaurs tend to stand upright, lay eggs, and most have lived on land.